I’ve been asked many times: “what gets you excited about the future?”

 But you shouldn’t sit in despair, pondering how fast things are changing around you.

-Because I am going to share with you the MATERIAL impact the taxonomy will have on your job, together with some tips to reap the benefits of this revolutionary law.
+Because I am going to share with you how the taxonomy will MATERIALLY impact your job, together with some tips to reap the benefits of this revolutionary law.

 Bear with me.

 Sustainable finance in the EU: dream or reality?

 The EU Taxonomy is a tool to help investors, companies, and issuers navigate the transition to a low-carbon and resource-efficient economy.